ymuuuu/MainBlog/src/content/posts/hextree.io/Hextree-Intent-Attack-Part1.md

 We changed the `reason` to `"next"` so the condition in **Flag5Activity** evaluates to `true`, triggering `startActivity(this.nextIntent)`.
 Then, we set the target activity to **Flag6Activity** and added the `FLAG_GRANT_READ_URI_PERMISSION` flag.

 At first glance, this might seem complicated, but it’s actually quite simple.
-Think of it as an **SSRF (Server-Side Request Forgery)** vulnerability.
+Think of it as an **SSRF (Server-Side Request Forgery)** web vulnerability.
 In SSRF, you abuse a service to access internal resources that you wouldn’t normally have access to as an external user.
-Similarly, here we don’t have direct access to **Flag6Activity** because it’s not exported.
+Similarly, here we don’t have direct access to **Flag6Activity** because it’s **NOT** exported.
 However, by leveraging **Flag5Activity**, we can gain indirect access from the inside.
 Got it?

 ```bash
 03-01 16:38:44.088  3685  3685 I Flag6   : success() called!